 2.1.3 Siderophore Production

 PGPR generate compounds known as siderophores, which are characterized by their low molecular weight and high affinity for iron, effectively chelating this essential nutrient.
-These bind Fe³⁺ from the environment, rendering it accessible to both the bacteria and the host plant.
-Furthermore, siderophores limit the availability of iron to phytopathogens, thereby hindering their growth.
+These bind Fe³⁺ from the environment, rendering it accessible to both bacteria and the host plant.
+Furthermore, siderophores limit the availability of iron to phytopathogens, thereby hindering their growth and spread.

-Examples: Pseudomonas putida, Enterobacter spp.
+Examples include Pseudomonas putida and Enterobacter spp.

 2.2 Phytohormone Production

-PGPR synthesize various phytohormones that regulate plant physiological responses:
+PGPR synthesize various phytohormones that regulate plant physiological responses.

 2.2.1 Indole-3-acetic acid (IAA)

-The hormone produced in the highest quantities by PGPR.
-Promotes the growth of roots, the development of lateral roots, and the formation of root hairs.
-Produced from tryptophan through various routes (e.g., indole-3-pyruvate route).
+The highest quantity of hormones was produced by PGPR.
+It promotes root growth, lateral root development, and root hair formation.
+Produced from tryptophan through various routes (e.g., such as the indole-3-pyruvate route).

 Examples: Azospirillum brasilense, Bacillus amyloliquefaciens